|

 3. Frames

-The frames are placed within each box, and these may include a wax-coated foundation for the bees to build comb on.
-As interest in natural beekeeping grows in popularity, frames without foundations are being manufactured.
-This gives the bees freedom to build their own foundations like wild bees would do.
+Frames are placed within each box, and these may include a wax-coated foundation for the bees to build comb on.
+As interest in natural beekeeping grows, the production of foundationless frames also increases.
+They give bees the freedom to develop their comb, like wild bees.

 Langstroth frames that are used for brood and honey